-8 low-risk investments to consider
+8 low-risk cash alternatives to invest in

-If you’ve got a minute,
+If you’ve only got a minute:

 - Diversification across multiple products and asset classes can reduce the level of risk you take.

 Rising interest rates, coupled with an inflationary environment are pushing investors to seek higher yields to safeguard the value of their money.
 Higher inflation not only drives up costs of living, cash sitting idle in low interest bank accounts is effectively losing its value over time too.